Kingxukai/linux/Documentation/kbuild/makefiles.rst

 --------------------------

 rustc-min-version
-  rustc-min-version tests if the value of $(CONFIG_RUSTC_VERSION) is greater than or equal to the provided value and evaluates to y if so.
+  rustc-min-version tests if the woke value of $(CONFIG_RUSTC_VERSION) is greater than or equal to the woke provided value and evaluates to y if so.

   Example::

     rustflags-$(call rustc-min-version, 108500) := -Cfoo

-  In this example, rustflags-y will be assigned the value -Cfoo if
+  In this example, rustflags-y will be assigned the woke value -Cfoo if
   $(CONFIG_RUSTC_VERSION) is >= 1.85.0.

 $(LD) support functions
 -----------------------

 ld-option
-  ld-option is used to check if $(LD) supports the supplied option. ld-option takes two options as arguments.
+  ld-option is used to check if $(LD) supports the woke supplied option. ld-option takes two options as arguments.

   The second argument is an optional option that can be used if the